previous next up top

 Our goal is type-safe formatted i/o as an ordinary library of formatters, format parsers and format descriptors.
 Our library interface is essentially that of OCaml formatted i/o, without the weird typing.
 For concreteness, we will be discussing sprintf and sscanf .
 Other formatted i/o functions are similar.
 The function sprintf takes as arguments a format descriptor and the values to format, returning the formatted string as the result.
 The types and the number of the other arguments of the function depend on the format descriptor.
 Conversely, sscanf receives as arguments the input string, a format descriptor and a consumer function.
 The function sscanf parses the received string according to the format descriptor and passes the extracted data to the consumer function, whose result is returned.
 Again, the number and the types of the arguments to the consumer function depend on the format descriptor.
 The function sscanf is partial because parsing may fail.
 We further require format descriptors to be first-class: we should be able to pass them as arguments, return as results, and build incrementally.

-The function printf is a polyvariadic function: it accepts an arbitrary number of arbitrarily typed arguments.
-Furthermore, the first argument to printf determines the number and the types of the other arguments.
+The function sprintf is polyvariadic: it accepts an arbitrary number of arbitrarily typed arguments.
+Furthermore, the first argument to sprintf determines the number and the types of the subsequent arguments.
 It seems writing such a function requires dependent types.
 Olivier Danvy's surprising discovery was type-safe sprintf written as an ordinary SML function.
 Hinze and Asai demonstrated more type-safe applicative formatters.
 Although sscanf takes the fixed number of arguments, the consumer function passed as the last argument does not have the fixed type.
 The number and the types of its arguments are determined by the format descriptor.
 Again dependent types seem to be called for.
 The fact that one can write type-safe sscanf in any mainstream functional language is less known.
 Apparently it has been unknown if type-safe sprintf and sscanf could share the same format descriptor.

 References